sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 - interact with people of niche (fast follow back)
 - go to events / college and tell people your twitter id xD (i have not utilised this at all haha)
 - You can be a reply guy also to larger accounts although this is mostly a waste of time.
 Those folks do not reply (for reasons i won't explain here).
 However, you may be a reply guy (good thoughtful or funny replies) to those people who you naturally like and people who are open to replying/discussing stuff. (you can find a lot of such people in <5K follower category)
 - Embrace slow growth.
-When you are a small account, you can tweet more unhinged stuff haha (if you are not an anon account) and interact with people easily

-> Slow is smooth.
+When you are a small account, you can tweet more unhinged stuff haha (if you are not an anon account) and interact with people easily.
+Slow is smooth.
 Smooth is fast.

+End.